Trevor King: UVF reaction

 The UVF leadership was badly shaken by the attack, as it had taken place on the staunchly loyalist Shankill Road and involved a high-ranking member.
-The next day, after David Hamilton succumbed to his injuries, the UVF made its first moves to punish Catholics.
+The next day, after David Hamilton succumbed to his injuries, the UVF made its first moves to punish the Catholic community.
 A Catholic taxi driver was killed in Carrickfergus and two Protestants mistaken for Catholics were shot dead in Newtownabbey.
 On 18 June, the UVF struck again.
 Their target was the Heights Bar in Loughinisland, County Down.
 As customers sat watching Ireland play Italy in the World Cup football match, UVF gunmen stormed in spraying the bar with gunfire.
-In all, six Catholics died and another five were wounded in the attack.
+In all, six Catholic civilians died and another five were wounded in the attack.
 A revenge attack on the INLA was also planned and in September UVF gunmen occupied the Lower Falls home of INLA chief of staff Hugh Torney and held his family hostage whilst they awaited Torney's return home.
 However the INLA leader, who had a reputation for being especially guarded about his public safety, got wind of the event and did not return home, resulting in the UVF members abandoning their attempt and releasing Torney's family.

 It was subsequently revealed that Colin Craig had been an RUC informer.
 It was believed that he had provided intelligence to the security forces which enabled an undercover British Army unit to shoot UVF hitman Brian Robinson dead in 1989.
 A UVF leader had suggested after the triple shooting that Craig had been in line to be killed by the UVF anyway.